RetroPie/RetroPie-Docs/docs/Setting-up-a-Bluetooth-controller.md

 You can access the bluetooth configuration menu from the RetroPie Menu of EmulationStation.
 It can also be accessed from **RetroPie-Setup Script >> Setup >> Configure Bluetooth Devices**

+Note that on the pi3 to use onboard bluetooth you may need to install bluetooth first with `sudo apt-get install pi-bluetooth` but fair warning, the onboard bluetooth has been known to freeze up the pi.

 ![bluetooth 1](https://cloud.githubusercontent.com/assets/10035308/14411884/129c470c-ff12-11e5-9101-e510424b6e55.PNG)

 `1.` **Register and Connect Bluetooth Devices:** You can select your bluetooth device's mac address from here